frankstepanski/node-express-course/week3/readme.md

 ![express app running](images/nodemon-server.png)

-Now, everytime we make a changes to our files, nodemon will restart the server for us.
-YAY!
+Now, everytime we make a changes to our files, nodemon will restart the server for us. :partying_face:

 ![nodemon restarting](images/nodemon-restarting.png)